crossjs/asciify/README.md

 asciify
 =======

-transport none-ascii char to ascii in js or css
+transport none-ascii char to ascii in js and css

+- plugin for ST3(sublime text 3)
-need nodejs
+- need nodeJS
+- copy to packages/Asciify